Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

-10 Shocking Facts About Angola Prison And Its Violent Past
+10 Shocking Facts About Angola Prison and Its Violent Past

 The Louisiana State Penitentiary, better known as Angola prison, has earned nicknames such as “The Bloodiest Prison in America” and “Alcatraz of the South.”
 Angola is the largest maximum-security prison in the United States, and it was once known for its harsh working environments and brutal violence.

-The prison has since calmed down, but it is still home to thousands of inmates who will never enjoy life outside of its walls again.
+The prison has since calmed down, but it is still home to thousands of inmates who will never enjoy life outside its walls again.
 And despite improvements over the years, legal battles concerning its conditions are hardly a thing of the past.
 Here are ten shocking facts about Angola and its history.

 10 America’s Largest Maximum-Security Prison